antidot/html-connector/README.md

 ### FTML splitting algorithm

 You can use the FTML splitting algorithm.
-In this case add the use_ftml parameter:
+You will need to install the FTML connector first.
+Once it's done you can then add the `use_ftml` parameter:

 ```python
 from copro.html_connector import  html_to_published_fluid_api, html_to_fluid_api